nipkownix/re4_tweaks/README.md

  * **Increase FOV** - Increases the default FOV.
 Useful to prevent motion sickness in some people.

  * **Fix ultrawide aspect ratio** - Fixes the incorrect aspect ratio when playing in ultrawide resolutions, preventing the image from being cut off and the HUD appearing off-screen.
-Only tested in 21:9.
+21:9 and 32:9 are supported.
+(Minor visual bugs may occur in 32:9).

  * **Disable V-Sync** - Forces V-Sync to be disabled.
 For some reason the vanilla game doesn't provide a functional way to do this.